Table of Contents

 - Aconitum heterophyllum has the ability to make the sympathetic nervous system more sensitive to physiological stimuli.

-- Root can be purified by boiling in milk or cow urine before use.
+- The root can be purified by boiling in milk or cow urine before use.